Skip to main content

 Membership

 Membership in the Council includes faculty, students and staff some of whom are permanent members while others have fixed terms.
 Members holding fixed terms are eligible for reappointed for one additional term.
+The University Senate, Student Government Association, Vice President for Student Affairs, Graduate Student Government and Dean of the Graduate School may submit nominees to serve as members of the council.

 • Colleen Wright-Riva, Assistant Vice President for Student Affairs (Div.
 Student Affairs rep.)